 Looking for how to get a free airline ticket?
 My husband and I do this, and I'll show you how, plus share a frequent flyer program chart.

-My husband and I did something incredible last Thanksgiving, or at least incredible to us: we scored airfare to Michigan at an 85% discount over the holidays.
+My husband and I did something incredible last Thanksgiving with our frequent flyer miles (or at least incredible to us): we scored free airfare to Michigan at an 85% discount over the holidays.
 Our family gathering was really nice, and even more so because we were able to get around Michigan’s very expensive airline market.

 For us to fly there and back from Houston would have cost an astounding $1400.
 To give you a bit of perspective, you can almost fly two people to Dublin and back for that same price.

 How to save money when we're paying those kinds of prices?